abbbi/virtnbdbackup/README.md

   feature already.

-* Virtual machines **must enable incremental backup feature** by including the capabilitys statement and using the extended schema in its configuration as shown below:
+* Virtual machines **must enable incremental backup feature** by including the capability statement and using the extended schema in its configuration as shown below:

  ```